1 Horn Street (Illing's) and 2 The Walk

 French, Joshua L. jun., grocer and Postmaster, Horn Street

 J.L.
 French jr took over the grocery business at 1 Horn Street in the early 1870s but in about 1879 he moved to become a grocer at Ashford, Kent, in premises belonging to his father, leaving the Winslow shop under the overall management of his father who had retired to The Old Tanyard, Horn Street.
-J.L. jr was a china and glass dealer at Ashford in 1891 and later became a Congregational preacher.
+J.L. jr was a china and glass dealer at Ashford in 1891 and also a Congregational preacher (he preached at Winslow in 1888).
 He was recorded in the 1901 Census at Rowley Regis, Staffs.

 1881: Census